-OpenClaw memory persistence is the hidden problem most AI agent users haven't solved — and OMI + Obsidian is the stack that fixes it.
+OpenClaw memory persistence is the hidden problem most AI agent users haven't solved, and OMI plus Obsidian is the stack that fixes it.
+If your OpenClaw agent forgets context between sessions, this changes everything about how the tool works for you.

-The Memory Problem
+The OpenClaw Memory Persistence Problem

-Your agent doesn't really know YOU — only what you've told it in the current session.
+For OpenClaw, this is the same.
+Your agent doesn't really know you — it only knows what you've told it in the current session.
+That's the persistence problem and it's what stops AI agents from feeling like real assistants.

 What OMI Solves